pcarbo/genetic-data-analysis-rcc-2/episodes/01-setup.md

 If you do not already have a
-[user account on midway](http://rcc.uchicago.edu/getting-started/request-account), the instructor can provide you with a [YubiKey](https://www.yubico.com/start).
+[user account on midway](http://rcc.uchicago.edu/getting-started/request-account), the instructor or helpers can provide you with a [YubiKey](https://www.yubico.com/start).
 This will allow you to access *midway* for the duration of the workshop.
 (After the workshop, you can request a proper user account